sunhwan/charmmdoc/source/images.rst

 The fourth category is concerned with the computation of energy terms.
-For the actual computation of energy, standard routines are used (ENBOND,EHBOND,ENST2) with a modified calling sequence.
+For the actual computation of energy, standard routines are used (ENBOND, EHBOND, ENST2) with a modified calling sequence.
 The procedure used is:

 1. Compute coordinates for all image atoms